Agents are divided into six niche categories. Click on a category where the agent’s expertise in that area is appropriate for your housing needs.

 Our advice, do not start the home buying process without a good buyer’s agent in your corner.
 Another first step for your home buying team should be contacting a mortgage broker/lender that will help guide you through the mortgage process and give you an idea of how much home your annual income can purchase.

 There are many down payment assistance programs that you may be able to take advantage of.
 Many of these programs could also assist you with your closing costs.
-Find Mortgage Brokers/Lenders
+Find Lenders and Mortgage Brokers

 These agents specialize in listing properties for sale and have experience in presenting the homeowner with a competitive market analysis.
 (CMA) This analysis will help determine what a fair market selling price will be for the property.
 They are skilled in negotiating and helping to protect the interests of the homeowner.
 They will guide the homeowner all the way through the closing process.